 Project Schedule and Night Work

 Construction is expected to begin this summer and take between four and six months to complete.
 Work will take place both during the day and night.
 Daytime work hours will be 9:00 a.m. – 3:00 p.m. and nighttime work hours will be 8:00 p.m. – 5:00 a.m.
 Monday through Friday, and on the occasional weekend.
 Crews will not be working during the morning and evening commutes.
+The project team will coordinate the traffic controls with other sewer and road projects in the area to minimize impacts on residents and commuters.

 During work hours on Highway 43, the contractor will keep one travel lane open in each direction.
 There may be several nights when only one lane is open and flaggers will direct traffic through the work area.
 When crews cross the highway to connect the new pipe to the manhole on SW Riverwood Road, only one lane will be open and flaggers will be on site to direct traffic.
 Traffic onto Riverwood Road will be temporarily detoured, 24 hours per day, for up to one week.
 Travelers through the area should expect some delays during construction.